ChiSym/pygen/README.md

 - There is basically no inference library; but because the GFI was directly ported from Gen.jl it is straightforward to port the inference library code from Gen.jl (see e.g. `src/pygen/inflib/mcmc.py` for an example).

-GPU support has not been implemented or tested.
+Running on a GPU has not been tested, and no implementation effort has been spent on this.